CapyRobot/blog/source/_posts/pnet_sw.md

 This is the topic that usually generates the most confusion and needs some care if it is desired to produce a modular and scalable implementation.

 First, a note on the role of transitions.
 A transition triggering is an [atomic event](https://www.oxfordreference.com/display/10.1093/oi/authority.20110803095432251;jsessionid=D0FD769E95401062B016AB7EDB4172EB) that changes the state of the net; it is instantaneous.
 So, by this definition, it should never be tied to an action.
-However, it is a fair idea to tie a transition to conditions like *"arrived at B"*.
+However, it is fair to tie a transition to conditions like *"arrived at B"*.
 This will not necessarily hurt the design, but I would advise against it.
 Translating that into software means some sort of callback function or memory access to assess the condition.
 Adding this extra complexity may not be hard, but it is unnecessary because places, as shown in the previous section, are already able to assess conditions using the same mechanisms implemented to execute actions.
 My personal preference is to leave transitions as simple as they can be; nameless and with no more information than arcs to input and output places.

 *When to trigger one of them?*

 Considering all possible nets within the boundaries of the modeling language, there is no obvious answer to this question (well, at least I have not found one).
-So, the solution here presented is based on a couple of new definitions and constraints that a net must follow.
+So, the presented solution is based on a couple of new definitions and constraints that a net must follow.
 However, any given model can be easily adapted to meet such constraints.

-Let's define a special type of transition, **Auto-Triggering (AT) transitions**.
+Let's define a special type of transition, **Auto-Triggering (AT) transition**.
 These are the ones that should always be instantaneously triggered by the controller once they are enabled.
 See the robot charging example below.

 ![](/images/posts/pnet_sw/AT_transition_1.svg "Auto Triggering transitions - charging example.")